Year's Best Horror Stories: Vol. XXI edited by Karl Edward Wagner

 - Finished reading it on October 01, 2001

 - Unfortunately this is another book by Clegg that I'm disappointed with but I now know why.
 It's the way that Clegg jumps around in his story telling that annoys me; he is constantly having flashbacks and memories of the past that are weaved in to his stories.
-He did this for Halloween Man, Naomi and this novel.
-Then when he did not do it for Bad Karma and I liked that one, it helped to clear up my mystery.
+He did this for THE HALLOWEEN MAN, NAOMI and this novel.
+Then when he did not do it for BAD KARMA and I liked that one, it helped to clear up my mystery.
 This novel involves a story about three people who did something horrible years ago and who are now having things happen which are drawing them back to the small town where it happened.
 The story itself is pretty interesting and appealing but as I already mentioned, the method of story telling just does not do it for me.
 Give one of the previously mentioned novels a try for yourself though; it might just be a style thing that I don't like.
 Which is a shame because I really like his newsletter that he sends out; info on it can be found at his website.

 Young Blood edited by Mike Baker